Luminar 4 Tutorial

 You can also get to all the sharing options using the file menu.

-Well, that’s it for a quick run through of how to get started with Luminar 4.
+Well, that’s it for a quick run-through of how to get started with Luminar 4.
 There’s much more to learn, but this intro should provide a great starting point for getting your feet wet.

 If you want to know more, you can always visit Skylum’s video tutorial page or check on Youtube.
 There are always new tutorials coming out, from getting started videos to tutorials on how to use Luminar for specialized effects.

-If you have any questions about using Luminar 4, leave them in the comments below.
+Remember – post-processing is an essential step for beginners to improve at photography, so if you have any questions about using Luminar 4, leave them in the comments below.
 Good luck!